These are the current Bye-Laws as of July 2024.

 c.
 Any visitors to the Union also have the right to complain if they are dissatisfied with the service they have received.

 e.
-All complaints will be dealt with fairly and promptly, and will be investigated according to the procedure provided below.
+All complaints will be dealt with fairly and promptly.

-g.
-Complaints will be considered valid if the complainant:
+c.
+Complaints will only be considered valid if the complainant:

 ii.
 Provides details of the event of occurrence giving rise to the complaint.